anhpt379/dotfiles/README.md

 ### Keyboard layout

-Below is the adjusted keyboard layout that I'm using:

 - `caps_lock` is `control` on hold, `esc` on tap.
 - `return` is `control` on hold.
 - `right_command` and `right_option` are `backspace` and `delete`.